-Controllable cost
+Controllable and uncontrollable cost

 Controllable cost is the discretionary expense incurred by a business.
 As the name suggests, this expense can be controlled by avoiding additional features and related luxuries.
 For instance, the airline can avoid entertainment expenses by cutting refreshments for the passengers.